60+ DBMS Interview Questions and Answers (2026 Updated)

 The three main functions of a DBMS (Database Management System) are:

-The primary function of a DBMS is to store large amounts of data in an organized and structured way.
+One of the primary functions of a DBMS is to store large amounts of data in an organized and structured way.
+It defines the structure of data using tables, fields, and relationships, while also managing how data is stored on physical devices.

-A DBMS allows users to retrieve, update, and delete data from the database using various methods such as SQL (Structured Query Language) queries.
+A DBMS allows users to retrieve, insert, update, and delete data efficiently.
+It uses languages such as SQL (Structured Query Language) to search, filter, sort, and manage information according to user needs.

-8. What is difference between DBMS and RDBMS?
-Explain with example.
+12. What is the difference between DBMS and RDBMS?
+Explain with an example.

 DBMS (Database Management System) and RDBMS (Relational Database Management System) are two different types of database management systems.
 Here are the differences between the both:

-You must be well-prepared for this type of DBMS interview questions and answers to land your dream job.
+You must be well-prepared for these types of DBMS interview questions and answers to strengthen your concepts and improve your chances of landing your dream job.

 Some of the key purposes of using a DBMS include: